Li-Yau gradient bounds on compact manifolds under nearly optimal curvature conditions: Applications on extending Colding-Naber result

 \section{Applications on extending Colding-Naber result}

 In this section, we mainly apply the Li-Yau bound \eqref{eqLY2} to extend parabolic approximations of distance functions of Colding-Naber \cite{CoNa} to the case where $|Ric^-|\in L^{p}$ for some $p>\frac{n}{2}$.
-Meanwhile, some of the intermediate results can also be proved by replacing the condition that $|Ric^-|\in L^{p}$ by $|Ric^-|\in K^{2,n-2}$, where $K^{p,\lambda}$ denotes the Kato type space with the norm
+This result is a moderate variation of the one in Tian-Z.L.
+Zhang \cite{TZz:1}.
+In addition, some of the intermediate results are also proved by replacing the condition that $|Ric^-|\in L^{p}$ by $|Ric|\in K^{2,n-2}$, where $K^{p,\lambda}$ denotes the Kato type space with the norm We hope that these results will find applications in the study of K\"ahler Ricci flows which enjoy the property that the condition $|Ric|\in K^{2,n-2}$ is preserved (\cite{TZq2}).

-Let $(\M, g_{ij})$ be a compact $n$ dimensional Riemannian manifold.
-Parts of the following three assumptions will be used in the results of this section.\\
+Let $(\M, g_{ij})$ be a compact $n$-dimensional Riemannian manifold.
+We list below the following four assumptions, part of which will be used in various results in the section.
+In particular, we will present two theorems under the assumptions \textit{A1} and \textit{A2}; and under the assumptions \textit{A1}, \textit{A3} and \textit{A4} respectively.
+As explained below, these conditions correspond to the normalized K\"ahler-Ricci flow of dimensions 3 or less and to all dimensions respectively.\\

 \textit{A1}: $M$ is $\kappa$-noncollapsed for some constant $\k$, i.e.,

 \textit{A2}: $||Ric^-||_{L^p}\leq \Lambda$ for some $p>\frac{n}{2}$.